CN-zdy/Prediction-of-Syncope-Type/README.md

 # This is a research of syncope type prediction

-You can run Syncope prediction.py directly based on your dataset.
+You can run Syncope prediction.py to train your own model based on your dataset.

-You can run Server.py to enter the web page.
+You can get the prediction results directly through this link：http://183.162.233.24:17600/

-You can predict syncope types by input features into a web page.